-If you’ve taken courses at QAS or ACAD before, but haven’t yet made your own animated film, you’re totally eligible!
+If you’ve taken courses at QAS, Alberta University of the Arts, or other educational institutions before, but haven’t yet made your own animated film, you’re totally eligible!
 Never animated before?
 You’re eligible too!
-We have had first-year ACAD students, established visual artists, sculptors, illustrators, experimental filmmakers, musicians, total newbies and more go through this program.
+We have had first-year AUArts students, established visual artists, sculptors, illustrators, experimental filmmakers, musicians, total newbies and more go through this program.

-This scholarship is only available to artists based in or around Calgary, Alberta, Canada.
-This is not a remote opportunity – the scholarship takes advantage of our in-house resources, so being able to come down to QAS for classes, meetings, supplies, books, studio space, etc. is essential.
+This scholarship and residency program is only available to artists based in or around Calgary, Alberta, Canada.
+This is not a remote opportunity – the program takes advantage of our in-house resources, so being able to come down to QAS for classes, meetings, supplies, books, studio space, etc. is essential.

-Successful applicants are judged by the strength and feasibility of their project proposal (more information below), their portfolio (if applicable), their resume/CV (their experience), the benefit of the scholarship to the applicant, and our assessment of the applicant’s ability to realistically complete a film within the project timeframe.
+Applicants are judged by the strength and feasibility of their project proposal (more information below), their portfolio and/or previous artistic work (animation or otherwise), their resume/CV (their experience), the benefit of the scholarship to the applicant, and our assessment of the applicant’s ability to realistically complete a film within the project timeline.

 To be eligible for this scholarship, applications must include the following:

 - Cover letter